guardian/support-service-lambdas/README.md

 Ideally this test should be automated and your PR shouldn't be mergable until the config is readable.

+---

 ## structure
 The main project aggregates all the sub projects from handlers and lib, so we can build and test them in one go.

 ## root
 Contains three Scala lambdas behind the same API gateway.
+At present these can be deployed to CODE and PROD as MemSub::Membership Admin::Zuora Auto Cancel.

+Testing: to get all the emails from ET, run the EmailClientSystemTest against your own email address.
+You should get a deluge of emails.

-TODO These should be moved into a new set of 3 projects in the handlers folder.
+TODO These three lambdas should be moved into a new set of 3 projects in the handlers folder.

 **autoCancel**:
 Used to cancel subscriptions with overdue invoices, based on an event trigger within Zuora.